rstcheck/rstcheck/docs/source/migrations.rst

 Support for sphinx prior version 2.0 was dropped.

-Hardcoded default values for roles and directives coming from ``sphinx`` were dropped.
+Hard-coded default values for roles and directives coming from ``sphinx`` were dropped.
-If you encounter a lot of unknwon roles and directives this may be the reason (`Example issue <https://github.com/myint/rstcheck/issues/109>`__).
+If you encounter a lot of unknown roles and directives this may be the reason (`Example issue <https://github.com/myint/rstcheck/issues/109>`__).

 To fix this simply add sphinx to the environment from where you run ``rstcheck``::